-(6) Fraud involves dishonestly obtaining or attempting to obtain a benefit or advantage for any person, or dishonestly causing or attempting to cause a loss by deception or other means to the University or its Controlled Entities.
-This includes the theft of moneys or other property (whether deception is used or not), as well as the deliberate falsification, concealment, destruction or use of falsified documentation used or intended for use for a normal business purpose or the improper use of information or position for personal financial benefit.
+- (7) Fraud involves dishonestly obtaining or attempting to obtain a benefit or advantage for any person, or dishonestly causing or attempting to cause a loss by deception or other means to the University or its Controlled Entities.
+This includes the theft of money or other property (whether deception is used or not), as well as the deliberate falsification, concealment, destruction or use of falsified documentation used or intended for use for a normal business purpose or the improper use of information or position for personal financial benefit. - (8) Corruption is a dishonest activity in which a director, executive, manager, adjunct, employee or contractor of the University or its Controlled Entities acts contrary to the interests of the entity and abuses their position of trust in order to achieve some personal gain or advantage for themselves or for another person or entity.

-(7) Corruption is a dishonest activity in which a director; executive, manager, employee or contractor of the University or its Controlled Entities acts contrary to the interests of the entity and abuses their positon of trust in order to achieve some personal gain or advantage for themselves or for another person or entity.
-The concept of corruption can also involve corrupt conduct by the University, or by a person purporting to act on behalf of and in the interests of the University, in order to secure some form of improper advantage for the University either directly or indirectly.
-Examples that constitute corrupt behaviour include but are not limited to, misuse of public or University resources, including fraud, falsifying documents, as well as taking or offering a bribe, undeclared conflicts of interest and dishonestly releasing information.
+- (9) The concept of corruption can also involve corrupt conduct by the University, or by a person purporting to act on behalf of and in the interests of the University, in order to secure some form of improper advantage for the University either directly or indirectly.
+Examples that constitute corrupt behaviour include but are not limited to, misappropriation or misuse of public or University resources, including fraud, collusive tendering, dishonestly obtaining or retaining employment or appointment as a public officer, falsifying documents, as well as taking or offering a bribe, undeclared conflicts of interest and dishonestly releasing information.

-(8) Examples of research and academic fraud include but are not limited to:
+- (10) Examples of research and academic fraud include but are not limited to:

 - a. falsification of research results;

 - b. falsification of qualifications;

 - c. fabrication of research articles;

 - d. identity theft; and

 - e. theft or leaking of examination papers.